Morning, my precious Cossack is standing next to the bed, “Do not be lazy Dahfoney, girls must be fed, you will come and make omelet wiz me.”

 The abuse has to be persistent, not a one off drunken slap.
 That’s not good, and may be a harbinger of things to come, but we don’t jump in, not then at any rate.

-Children are abused everyday in almost every way.
+Children are abused every day in almost every way.
 We consider forcing religion on a child to be abuse.
 But we can’t go around beating up religious parents, too many of them, not enough of us.
 We do intervene if there is severe psychological abuse, and always if there is physical abuse.
 Since most of it occurs at home and is never reported, it doesn’t rise to our attention.
 Our Society contacts do reach down to emergency rooms, pediatricians and nurses.
 When stories of suspected abuse float up to us, we send Surveillance out to investigate.
-They use listening devices, even break into homes, plant cameras, and their own observation to help us determine if the child or children are being abused.
+They use listening devices, even break into homes, plant cameras, and their own observation to help us determine if children are being abused.

 As I come from the bathroom, I see Janah brushing her hair, she’s nude, facing the three way mirror.